icebreakerone/ib1-technical-docs/docs/scheme_catalog_requirements.md

 # Scheme Catalog Requirements

-A Scheme Catalog Requirements Document specifies the metadata that a DCAT Catalog entry must contain for it to be Scheme-conforming, representing a data source that meets a common standard across a Scheme to provide the same format and meaning of data across all Data Providers.
+A Scheme Catalog Requirements Document specifies the metadata that a DCAT Catalog entry must contain for it to be Scheme-conforming.
+A conforming data source meets a common standard across a Scheme to provide the same format and meaning of data across all Data Providers.

 It is an RDF document published by the Registry.